GtkWidget is the base class all widgets in GTK derive from.

 - public unowned Widget? get_ancestor (Type widget_type)

-Gets the first ancestor of this with type
+Gets the first ancestor of the widget with type widget_type

 .